What is surrogacy?

 Surrogacy is a form of assisted reproductive technology (ART) where a woman (the surrogate) offers to carry a baby through pregnancy on behalf of another person or couple and then return the baby to the intended parent(s) once it is born.

 Surrogacy is a highly complex process, and there are many important steps to ensure that both parties make the best decisions - including extensive counselling, psychiatric assessment and independent legal advice.
 IVFAustralia’s surrogacy program can support you throughout this journey.

 In surrogacy, an embryo is created using an egg and sperm produced by the intended parent(s) (or donors), and is transferred into the surrogate’s uterus.
-The surrogate has no genetic link to the child.
-Her eggs cannot be used to conceive the child.
+Normally, the surrogate has no genetic link to the child.

 - Who is involved in surrogacy?